KaruzoHikari/LyokoAPIDoc/docs/LyokoAPI/Events/EventSummary.md

 # Events
-The core of LAPI's workings' is the usage of events.
+The core of LAPI's workings is the usage of events.
 These are messages that are typically sent by the Application, and processed by a Plugin.
 Here's an oversight of how they work.